 - *Optional: 2 espresso shots

-- Transfer the coconut milk into a bowl, remove any liquid and use a hand mixer to obtain a cream.
+- Transfer the chilled coconut milk into a bowl, remove any liquid, and use a hand mixer to obtain a cream.

-- Add the pumpkin, *espresso, pumpkin spice, almond milk, almond butter, maple syrup and maca into the blender and process to obtain a smooth, creamy liquid.
+- Add the pumpkin, espresso (if using), pumpkin spice, almond milk, almond butter, maple syrup, and maca into the blender and process to obtain a smooth, creamy liquid.

 - Divide into serving cups or glasses, top with coconut milk whipped cream, sprinkle with pumpkin spice, and serve warm.